Handling frost-damaged soybeans

 Drying frost-damaged soybeans with ambient air

-If only 2 to 3 points of moisture need to be removed, the air temperature is above 60 degrees F and below 75 percent relative humidity; no supplemental heat is required in drying bins equipped with full perforated floors and fans capable of producing one to two cfm/bu.
-However, drying will occur slowly.
-Drying times depend on initial moisture content, air flow, grain depth and weather conditions.
-Aeration fans should be run continuously as long as the beans are above 15 percent moisture and the average humidity of the air is below 70 to 75 percent.
+If only 2 to 3 percentage points of moisture need to be removed, the air temperature is above 60 degrees Fahrenheit and below 75% relative humidity, no heat is required in drying bins equipped with full perforated floors and fans capable of producing 1 to 2 cubic feet per minute per bushel (cfm/bu).

-Green and immature soybeans are included in the total damage factor in the U.S. soybean grading standard.
-Elevators will discount loads containing green and immature soybeans and in some cases may reject entire loads if the damage levels are high.
-Discounts can be reduced by screening out the small beans, drying the rest to 12 percent moisture and storing them in aerated bins for at least six weeks.
-The green color may fade and marketing concerns should be reduced after this amount of time.
+Elevators will discount loads containing green and immature soybeans and, in some cases, may reject entire loads if the damage levels are high.
+Discounts can be reduced by screening out the small beans, drying the rest to 12% moisture and storing them in aerated bins for a couple months.